shawnmgoulet/teachosm-for-school/Modules/Module0-ModulesGuide.md

 ## **Introduction**

-This is the Overview Module intended to give teachers a summary overview of the individual modules included in the TeachOSM for High School initiative.
+This is the Overview Module intended to give teachers a summary overview of the individual modules included in the TeachOSM for School initiative.
 The modules are primarily intended to help AP Human Geography teachers connect open mapping to the AP Human Geography curriculum.
 The modules are freely adaptable by teachers in other subject matter domains as well (e.g. U.S. History, Environmental Science, etc.).

-This TeachOSM for High School initiative provides educators with scale-able OSM-centered geography-based educational modules developed to integrate with the [United States AP Human Geography curriculum](https://apstudent.collegeboard.org/apcourse/ap-human-geography), exposing students to 21st century mapping technology.
+This TeachOSM for School initiative provides educators with scale-able OSM-centered geography-based educational modules developed to integrate with the [United States AP Human Geography curriculum](https://apstudent.collegeboard.org/apcourse/ap-human-geography), exposing students to 21st century mapping technology.
 The modules have been developed under the [TeachOSM](http://teachosm.org/) project umbrella.

 * *Everyone* is invited to collaborate and contribute to the continued development ofthis meaningful organization of secondary education-level materials.